 The holistic dentist is going to include ‘softer’ aspects of our being.
 Drawing from older, holistically-oriented medical practices like Traditional Chinese Medicine and Ayurveda, the holistic dentist isn’t only treating a body.

-The holistic dentist will recognize, for example, that if we have poor associations with dentists from the past and we bring that anxiety to our appointment with the holistic dentist, we are going to experience more pain than if we were in a calmer state.
+For example, the holistic dentist will recognize that we may have developed negative associations with dentists due to past experiences.
+They will also understand that if we bring that anxiety to our appointment with the holistic dentist, we are going to experience more pain than if we were in a calmer state.

 So, the holistic dentist may have some specific essential oils or homeopathic remedies to help the whole being have a gentler experience.

-Where the biological (and functional, we think) dentist is viewing the patient ‘just’ as an ecosystem (thus the biological aspects), the holistic dentist puts more consideration into providing the best possible care for the whole being in front of them.
+Where the biological (and, in our opinion, functional) dentist is viewing the patient ‘just’ as an ecosystem (their biological aspects), the holistic dentist puts more consideration into providing the best possible care for the whole being.

 As an example of this, the HDA (Holistic Dental Association) states on their ‘About Us/Philosophy’ page, “We believe that health care practitioners and recipients should be provided with appropriate information to make informed choices that will enhance personal health and wellness while feeling loved, accepted, and understood.”

 Wait!
-Is this a site about dentistry using the words, “…feeling loved, accepted and understood”???
+Is this a site about dentistry that’s using the words, “…feeling loved, accepted and understood”???

-Perhaps our best example is from another professional friend, Dr Martha Cortes, who shared with us that she prays before working on a patient and asks to be shown and guided how she can best serve this person.
+Perhaps our best example of this is from another professional friend, Dr. Martha Cortes.
+She shared with us that before working on a patient, she prays and asks to be guided in how she can best serve this person.
 That’s a holistic approach within the framework of a dental office.

 Helpful, Related Resources: